SkillsUnion/tamkeen-software/docs/3-backend/annotationsandcrud/crud_03.md

 ### Update

+`@PutMapping` annotation is used in Spring Boot to update existing data.
+It handles HTTP PUT requests, which are used to modify an existing record.

 To update a customer, similarly we need to get the `id` of the customer using the `@PathVariable` annotation.

 We can use the previous helper method to get the index of the customer in the `customers` list.